iibluearth/Serverless-Server-Scaling-Design-/README.md

 <img src="https://i.imgur.com/Gp1wnwU.png">
 </p>

 In a serverless architecture, scaling is fully managed by the cloud provider (AWS).
-AWS Lambda automatically increase or decrease the number of concurrent executions in response to traffic spikes or drops, no manual intervention is required.
+AWS Lambda automatically increases or decreases the number of concurrent executions in response to traffic spikes or drops; no manual intervention is required.

 Key Benefits:
-- Auto-scaling is built-in (no need for Auto Scaling Groups or instance provisiong)
+- Auto-scaling is built-in (no need for Auto Scaling Groups or instance provisioning)
 - Infrastructure is abstracted; developers focus on code, not server health

 <h2> Traditional vs Serverless</h2>